-As the Associate Director of the Cultural Council of Santa Cruz County, Valerie created Open Studios for Santa Cruz County and was the first director of Spectra–a statewide model for arts education.
+Valerie is an accomplished writer with three family travel books published by Viking Penguin and St. Martin’s Press, magazine articles, and museum catalogs.
+As the Associate Director of the Arts Council Santa Cruz County, Valerie created Open Studios and was the first director of Spectra–a statewide model for arts education.
 She later served as the Development Director of music education for the Monterey Jazz Festival.
-Valerie has worked with many educational organizations in program planning and with artists to receive fellowships, major commissions, and competitive grants.
-She has worked as a college advisor at Georgiana Bruce Kirby, a college preparatory high school in Santa Cruz, California, and has served on the Board of Directors of Gateway School where she was instrumental in strengthening their commitment to student-centered learning.
+Valerie has worked with many educational organizations in program planning and with artists to receive fellowships, significant commissions, and competitive grants.
+She was a college advisor at Georgiana Bruce Kirby, a college preparatory high school in Santa Cruz, California.
+She served on the Board of Directors of Gateway School and was instrumental in strengthening its commitment to student-centered learning.

-Valerie is also an accomplished writer with three family travel books published by Viking Penguin and St. Martin’s Press, as well as magazine articles and museum catalogs.
-She volunteers as a writing coach for College Summit, a national nonprofit that partners with schools to strengthen college-going culture and increase college enrollment for low-income youth.
+A first-generation college student, Valerie has volunteered as a writing coach for Peer Forward.
+This national nonprofit partners with schools to strengthen the college-going culture and increase college enrollment for low-income youth.

-The energy and passion that led to Valerie’s successful 35-year career in education, writing and the arts have carried over to her college consulting practice where she now utilizes her research and strategic planning expertise.
-Her experience provides a unique foundation to help young adults build cohesive narratives throughout their applications as they articulate their personal journeys and achievements.
+The energy and passion that led to Valerie’s successful 35-year career in education, writing, and the arts have carried over to her college consulting practice, where she utilizes her research and strategic planning expertise.
+Her experience provides a unique foundation to help young adults build cohesive narratives throughout their applications as they articulate their journeys and achievements.

 A 40-year resident of Santa Cruz County, Valerie earned her Bachelor of Arts degree with high honors in art history from UCSC.
 She is married to sculptor Richard Deutsch and serves as the creative director of their studio.
-With sculpture in the collection of the Smithsonian Institution and the de Young Museum, their public art commissions include significant projects for Stanford University’s Schools of Engineering, the Oakland Museum of California, the University of Delaware and major urban plazas for San Francisco, Oakland and Washington DC.
+With sculpture in the Smithsonian Institution and the de Young Museum collection, public art commissions include significant projects for Stanford University’s Schools of Engineering, the Oakland Museum of California, the University of Delaware, and significant urban plazas for San Francisco, Oakland, and Washington, DC.

-Valerie’s ongoing professional development includes annual visits to a minimum of 20 colleges each year to better understand the right match for her students.
-She stays connected to professionals in the field by attending conferences and workshops all over the country and through her membership in the National Association for College Admission Counseling (NACAC), Western Association for College Admission Counseling (WACAC), Independent Educational Consultants Association (IECA Professional Member) and the Higher Education Consultants Association (HECA).
-In addition, she is an active member of the Consortium of Women in College Counseling (CWICC) and shares resources with college counselors locally through her participation in the Monterey Bay College Counseling Consortium.
+Valerie’s ongoing professional development includes annual visits to at least 20 colleges each year to understand the right match for her students better.
+She stays connected to professionals in the field by attending conferences and workshops all over the country and through her membership in the Independent Educational Consultants Association and the Higher Education Consultants Association (HECA).
+In addition, she shares resources with college counselors locally through her participation in the Monterey Bay College Counseling Consortium.